turingschool/front-end-curriculum/projects/Fitlit-part-one.md

 ### Fundamental JavaScript & Style / OOP / Fetch
 * 4: Application demonstrates excellent knowledge of JavaScript syntax, style, and refactoring.
 Application is expertly divided into logical components each with a clean, single responsibility.
 * 3: Class methods use array and object prototypes - `for` loops are not used in the application.
 Application shows strong effort towards organization, content, and refactoring.
 Application is effectively broken into logical components, but violate the principle of SRP.
 * 2: Class methods use a mix of array and object prototypes and `for` loops.
 Application runs but the code has long methods, unnecessary or poorly named variables, and needs significant refactoring.
-There is no usage of destructuring.
 Divisions of logic into classes are inconsistent or unclear.
 * 1: Application generates syntax error or crashes during execution.
 Application logic shows poor decomposition with too much logic mashed together.

 ### Test-Driven Development